rares/rares.github.com/source/_posts/2012-09-16-ruby-port-of-scala-option.markdown

 </p>

 <p>
-For the un-doctrinated, Option is a container type that allows one to deal with a boxed value in certain terms (IE, does the value exist or is it empty?).
+For the un-indoctrinated, Option is a container type that allows one to deal with a boxed value in certain terms (i.e., does the value exist or is it empty?).
-It is a extremely flexible way to take input and manipulate it to produce a value.
+It is an extremely flexible way to take input and manipulate it to produce a value.
 For example, for any type of value with common interface, I can easily chain together calls that check for presence of the value, transform it and then default the value if no value is present.
 </p>